clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 After selecting values for all :guilabel:`Required options`, you may skip directly to :ref:`complete-cl-installation`

-If you wish to configure network interfaces, proxy settings, or add bundles, or add/manage users, continue to the next section.
+If you wish to configure network interfaces or proxy settings, or add bundles, or add/manage users, continue to the next section.

 Advanced Options